Abdullah2althani/abdullah2althani/README.md

 # Hi, I'm Abdullah!.

-👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech.
+👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech.<br/>
-👩🏻‍🎓 Studied Computer Science at King Faisal University, Saudi Arabia.
+👩🏻‍🎓 Studied Computer Science at King Faisal University, Saudi Arabia. <br/>
-💭 Currently learning about a new framework called Sveltekit!
+💭 Currently learning about a new framework called Sveltekit!<br/>

 <!--
 **Abdullah2althani/abdullah2althani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.